A new take on the traditional top-down space shooter with added RTS elements and strong emphasis on story. PC & Mac. Read more

 E.T. - Name the alien race featured in the game + all digital tiers ($60 and under).Estimated delivery:

-I'M AN INDUSTRIAL FAN - Receive a specially made high quality T-shirt featured in the game, 2 posters (sized A2) and the regular (I'M COLD tier) T-shirt, all signed by the developers (if you wish) + all digital tiers ($60 and under).Estimated delivery:Add $10 USD to ship outside the US
+I'M AN INDUSTRIAL FAN - Receive a specially made high quality T-shirt featured in the game, 2 posters (sized A2) and the regular (I'M COLD tier) T-shirt, all signed by the developers (if you wish) + all digital tiers ($60 and under).Estimated delivery:Ships anywhere in the world

 DESIGN A CAMPAIGN - You get to design a whole new campaign with 3 custom characters who would appear in the in-game dialogue.
 You choose the characters, we draw the pictures (1 picture per character) + all digital tiers ($60 and under).Estimated delivery: